tendermint/atom_one/README.md

 secured by the bonding of ATOM tokens, first and foremost from simple intra and inter-zone token transfers.

+## Standardizations

+Comsos zones, chains and apps will seek to implment standardizaitons in alignment with international stadardizations as set forth by the International Standardization Organizaiton.
+There is a collection of standardizations that satisfy codifications for most every type of product or service imagineable.

 ## The COSMOS HUB Chain

 The main hub is uniquely identified by chainid "cosmoshub".